Ghulam-Sarwar Yousof

 Ghulam-Sarwar Yousof (ਗੁਲਾਮ-ਸਰਵਰ ਯੁਸੂਫ; 21 November 1939 – 10 November 2022) was a Malaysian academic and writer.
 He was an expert in traditional Malay and South-East Asian theatre as well as one of the leading writers of Malaysian English Literature.

 Early years and education

-Ghulam-Sarwar Yousof was the eldest of five children of Punjabi Muslim parents.
+Ghulam-Sarwar Yousof was the eldest of six children of Punjabi Muslim parents.
 He completed his primary and secondary education at King Edward VII School in the beautiful lake-town of Taiping, before proceeding to the newly established campus of the University of Malaya in Kuala Lumpur, where he majored in English, with a minor in Islamic Studies.
 Ghulam-Sarwar also studied Sanskrit and French, continuing his early interest in languages which included Urdu, Punjabi and Tamil.
 In later years he was to delve into Malay, Hokkien, Tagalog as well as Persian.